dart-lang/site-www/src/content/interop/java-interop.md

 ### Run the example

 Before running the example,
-you must build the dynamic libraries for `jni` and the generated C files.
+you must build the dynamic library for `jni`.
 The Java sources also must be compiled.
 To do so, run:

 ```console